YOU HAVE ALL THINGS IN CHRIST (Part 1)

 While the Old Covenant was established on the people’s promises to perform according to the terms of the covenant, the New Covenant was established on better promises, God’s promises to perform or fulfil His Word with oaths (Exo.
 24:1-8, 2 Cor.
 3:5-10, Heb.
 8:7-13).

-Therefore, you don’t need to impress, appease, influence, motivate, persuade or compel God to love, accept, favour and bless you by your performance or good works.
-In Christ, you are loved, accepted, favoured and blessed by God.
+Therefore, you don’t need to seek or strive to impress, appease, influence, motivate, persuade or compel God to love, accept, favour and bless you by your performance or good works.
+In Christ, you are completely and eternally loved, accepted, favoured and blessed by God.

-Beloved, we are in the days of a New, Better and Superior Covenant which Mediator is not man, but God Himself.
+Beloved, we are in the days of a new, better and superior Covenant.
 You are no longer under a performance-based covenant.
-You don’t need to earn anything by your performance or works, for all things are already yours in Christ.
+You don’t need to earn anything by your performance or good works, for all things are already yours in Christ.

 You don’t need to strive or seek to be blessed, for you are already blessed in Christ.
-You don’t lack anything; you have everything in Christ.
+You don’t lack anything; you have everything you need to live a godly life in Christ.

 7 Therefore know that only those who are of faith are sons of Abraham.